Water-Melon/Melon/docs/book/en/quickstart.md

 $ cc -o hello hello.c -I /usr/local/melon/include/ -L /usr/local/melon/lib/ -lmelon
 ```

-Next, check the configuration file again, but this time we want to make sure that `framework` is `on` and `thread_mode` is `off`.
+Next, check the configuration file again, but this time we want to make sure that `framework` is `multiprocess`.
 Such a configuration indicates that if we enable Melon's framework functions, but do not enable multi-threaded mode, then Melon will enable multi-process mode.
 Then, modify the number of `worker_proc` as needed, for example: 3.

 ```
 log_level "none";